 Paula Tabares, PhD

 joined the Experimental Stem Cell Transplantation Laboratory as postdoctoral fellow in May 2018.
 After finishing her studies in Chemistry in Colombia, she moved to Germany in autumn 2007 for her PhD studies under the supervision of Prof. Ute Hentschel and Prof. Thomas Hünig.
 Her doctoral thesis involved the identification of marine sponge derived secondary metabolites with immunological activity.
 In January 2012, she joined the group of Prof. Hünig as a postodoctoral fellow, where she employed a novel in vitro system to study the effects of the CD28 superagonist TGN1412 (now TAB08) on the induction of cytotoxic effecor cells and cytokines versus regulatory T-cells.
 Using healthy volunteers as well as RA patients, she made the observation that the detrimental side effects can be separated from the intended benficial effect (induction of regulatory T-cells) in a dose depependent manner.
 In her current research, she evaluates the phenotypic profile of cancer cells and tumor microenvironment throughout the course of the disease in patients with multiple myeloma (MM) utilizing multiparameter flow cytometry.
 Furthermore, she established two nine-color flow cytometry panels to evaluate minimal residual disease (MRD) in MM patients, which is an essential tool to assess treatment effectiveness and has been correlated with patient overall survival.
+Lately, she established and pursues the routine measurement of circulating tumor cells (liquid biopsy) that provides real-time insights in disease-state and response to therapy in cancer patients.

 Dr. Paula Tabares, PhD